The Integrated Vehicle and Pollster Routing Problem

-On the other hand, the DARP can be considered itself as a generalization of the PDP and the VRP with Time Windows, since it consists of designing vehicle routes and schedules for individual persons who specify pickup and delivery requests.
-The most common application can be found in door-to-door transportation services \citep{Melachrinoudis2007,Borndrfer1999}.
-Furthermore, \citet{Madsen1995} presented a problem which is characterized by multiple capacities and multiple objectives describing a system for the solution of a static Dial-a-Ride routing and scheduling problem with time windows. \citet{Braekers2014} introduced a branch-and-cut algorithm for the standard DARP which is adapted to exactly solve small problem instances of the Multi-Depot Heterogeneous DARP.
-In \citet{Coslovich2006}, a dynamic DARP with time window constraints together with a two-phase insertion algorithm based on route perturbations is considered.
-If transportation requests of users between a set of pickup points and a set of delivery points are considered, \citet{Masson2014} provided a solution method based on an Adaptive Large Neighborhood Search metaheuristic and explained how to check the feasibility of a request insertion.
-Complete surveys on DARP can be found in \citet{Ho2018,Molenbruch2017,Cordeau2003}.
+On the other hand, the DARP can be considered a generalization of the PDP and the VRP with Time Windows, as it consists of designing vehicle routes and schedules for individual persons who specify pickup and delivery requests.
+The most common application can be found in door-to-door transportation services \cite{Melachrinoudis2007,Borndrfer1999}.
+Furthermore, Madsen {\etal} \cite{Madsen1995} presented a problem characterized by multiple capacities and multiple objectives, describing a system for solving a static Dial-a-Ride routing and scheduling problem with time windows.
+Braekers {\etal} \cite{Braekers2014} proposed an exact solution approach for small problem instances of the Multi-Depot Heterogeneous DARP.
+In \cite{Coslovich2006}, a dynamic DARP with time window constraints is addressed, along with a two-phase insertion algorithm based on route perturbations.
+When transportation requests of users between a set of pickup points and a set of delivery points are considered, Masson {\etal} \cite{Masson2014} provided a solution method based on an ALNS metaheuristic and explained how to check the feasibility of a request insertion. \review{Cortenbach {\etal} \cite{Cortenbach2024} introduced a mixed-integer linear programming formulation for the Dial-a-Ride Problem with Meeting Points; two preprocessing steps and three valid inequalities are introduced, along with two versions of the Tabu Search metaheuristic, to approximate the optimal solution in large-scale networks.} Comprehensive surveys on the DARP can be found in \citep{Ho2018,Molenbruch2017,Cordeau2003}.